Spirituality & The Brain (Home Page)

-The death-process is one organic function for mystic and religious experiences.
+The death-process is one organic context for mystic and religious experiences.
 Their occurrence in TLE reflects both epileptic pathology, and the individual’s neural history.

 The world’s religions all tell their believers, one way or another, that there really is no such thing as death.
 We do not die.
 We only go to sleep in this world, and wake up in the next.
 We do not die, but rather we return home to Jesus.
 We do not die, but rather that which is truly “ourselves” survives, and goes on to take rebirth in a new body.
 The conclusion is obvious.
 There is no reason to fear death.
 Anticipate it as much as you can, so you can avoid it as long as you can.
 But in the end, when it inevitably comes to claim you, you’ll find that death is an illusion.